ftr9/Lab_6_Number_2/readme.md

 }
 ```

-# Step -2 Write this
+# Step -2 Write this in Form1.Designer.cs file

 ```
 namespace Number2